Agency, earnestness, and integrity are all in short order.

 Why is this?
 I think we have a culture of putting off dreams for later by preparing ourselves

-through experience (analyze -> act) rather
+through experience (analyze then act) rather

 than one of